 \subsection{Spectra, windows, and covariance}

 The 3D power spectra and correlation functions are computed after converting observed angles and redshifts into physical coordinates by assuming a fiducial cosmology based on a best-fitting \textit{Planck} 2018 flat-$\Lambda$CDM model \cite{PlanckParams18,DESI2024.II.KP3}.
 We use the 3D clustering estimators produced by DESI for the year-1 (Y1) full-shape \cite{DESI2024.V.KP5,DESI2024.VII.KP7B} and BAO \cite{DESI2024.III.KP4,DESI2024.VI.KP7A} key projects that are now publicly available as part of the DR1 data release \cite{DESI2024.I.DR1}.
 The power spectrum is based on the Feldman-Kaiser-Peacock (FKP) field \cite{FKP1994} and estimated using the method described in \cite{Hand2017}.
 The measurement of this (along with the associated window matrices) is implemented in the \texttt{pypower}\footnote{\url{https://github.com/cosmodesi/pypower}} code.
 The (reconstructed) correlation function is based on the Landy-Szalay estimator \cite{Landy1993} and is measured from the catalogs using the \texttt{PYCORR}\footnote{\url{https://github.com/cosmodesi/pycorr}} package.
 BAO reconstruction is performed by shifting data and randoms in order to partially undo the effect of bulk-flows that shift and damp the BAO signal \cite{Padmanabhan_2012}.
 Further details on the spectroscopic catalogs and two-point clustering estimators are given in \cite{DESI2024.II.KP3}.
-The $P_{\ell}(k)$-auto, $\xi_{\ell}^{\rm post}(s)$-auto, and cross covariance contributions are computed using a suite of 1000 `EZmocks' \cite{Chuang_2014}.
-These computationally cheap simulations use the Zel'dovich approximation to evolve the dark matter density field before populating halos with galaxies based on an assumed bias model.
-For the BGS galaxies we use mocks created in boxes with side length of $2\,h^{-1}$Gpc, while the LRG, ELG, and QSO mocks were created in boxes with side lengths of $6\,h^{-1}$Gpc.
-For each tracer the 1000 EZmock simulations are used to compute the pre-reconstruction power spectrum and post-reconstruction correlation function multipoles and compute the joint covariance matrix numerically.
-We assume no covariance between the different tracers (and between redshift bins within the LRG sample), which allows us to simply add the $\log \mathcal{L}^{3D}$ contributions from the spectroscopic bins.